 17 March 2021

-During extreme weather events, such as Hurricanes, Tropical Storms and Typhoons, it is common practice to shut down operations of offshore assets and evacuate personnel to safety.
+During extreme weather events, such as Hurricanes, Tropical Storms and Typhoons, it is common to shut down offshore assets' operations and evacuate personnel to safety.
 Platforms are then monitored remotely by engineers and asset managers.
-These monitoring systems enable them to quickly respond to any damage to the asset or know when it is safe to return the operations team.
-Having clear reliable data from different sensors is key to quickly resuming operations.
+These monitoring systems enable them to quickly respond to any damage to the asset or know when it is safe to return to the operations team.
+Having accurate and reliable data from different sensors is critical to resume operations quickly.

 Remote monitoring systems collect and transmit data collected from several sensors that have been installed on offshore assets.
-These can be broadly split between two types of data: sensors that measure the integrity of the asset, and those that monitor environmental conditions.
-Both types of data are used to understand the immediate condition of the asset, what the asset has experienced and how operators should best respond.
+These can be broadly split between two types of data: sensors that measure the integrity of the support and those that monitor environmental conditions.
+Both types of data are used to understand the immediate state of the asset and how operators should respond.

-Wind speed is one of the most important environmental data sets to measure.
+Wind speed is one of the most critical environmental data sets to measure.
 It is what drives the requirements for inspection.
-Remote monitoring system which can accurately measure wind speed enable operators to quickly prepare for the correct level of inspections.
+A remote monitoring system that can accurately measure wind speed enables operators to prepare for the correct level of assessments quickly.

-In addition, having a general view of what is happening on the platform can also inform operators to the condition of the asset.
-This would include installation of a camera system that allows you to see images of the helideck, the rig or the moon pool or various places where you are concerned that damage can occur.
+A general view of what is happening on the platform can also inform operators of the asset's condition, for example, installing a camera system that provides images of the helideck, the rig or the moon pool, or various places potentially subject to damage.

-Having one monitoring system collecting the above data sets, or one asset monitoring platform that consolidates data from multiple sources can improve operator’s abilities to respond to extreme events, such as Hurricanes.
-To find out more about our remote monitoring systems or our asset monitoring platform BMT Deep, please contact us.Contact Us
+One monitoring system collecting the above data sets or one asset monitoring platform consolidating data from multiple sources can improve operators' ability to respond to extreme events, such as hurricanes.

-How do operators of offshore assets become resilient and prevent against increasingly damaging extreme weather events?
+How do operators of offshore assets become resilient and prevent increasingly damaging extreme weather events?

 What does it mean for an offshore asset to be "Hurricane Ready"?
 What should asset managers consider when inspecting monitoring systems ahead of a hurricane season?